How to ACT Guidance Challenge

 b.
 Explain why the Firm does not intend to include responsibilities linked to DEI targets, objectives, and goals as part of job descriptions for its employees.

-8. Describe how the Firm uses the information on diversity characteristics collected from employees to inform and improve diversity and culture.
+7. How does the Firm use the information on diversity characteristics collected from employees to inform and improve diversity and culture?
+Multi-select:

 Overall, the targets and related objectives being presented should include: